Oestrogen vaginal cream and pessaries

 Applying oestrogen directly to the vagina has several advantages.

-• The oestrogen levels in your blood aren't raised significantly, which minimises the effect of oestrogen in other areas such as the breast or uterus.
+• The oestrogen levels in your blood aren't raised, which minimises the effect of oestrogen in other areas such as the breast or uterus.

 • Vaginal oestrogen is safe to use long-term, as long as you haven’t had breast cancer.

-• If you have had breast cancer, talk to your doctor about whether vaginal oestrogen is an option for you.
+• If you have had breast cancer, vaginal oestrogen is generally considered safe, so talk to your doctor about whether its an option for you.

 Read more about menopausal hormone therapy (MHT).

-• Symptoms of menopause: use once every evening until there is an improvement, and then 2 times a week for as long as is needed.
+• Vulval symptoms of menopause: Use once every night at bedtime for 2 to 3 weeks, and then 2 times a week for as long as is needed.
 It may take several days or even weeks before you notice an improvement.
 This treatment usually works well but the symptoms may come back after stopping the treatment.
+There is usually no need to stop treatment.

 • Vaginal surgery: use every evening for 2 weeks before surgery, then twice a week for 2 weeks after surgery.

-Ask your healthcare provider or pharmacist to explain how to use vaginal cream or pessaries.
+Ask your healthcare provider to explain how to use vaginal cream or pessaries.
 The following is a guide.

 Vaginal cream

-• Vaginal cream comes in a tube with special applicators that you need to fill with the cream.
+• The vaginal cream comes in a tube with special applicators that you need to fill with the cream.
 The applicator is used to measure the right dose of cream and to insert the cream inside your vagina.

 • Fill the applicator with cream to the ring mark – do not completely fill the whole applicator.